 Mount Srđ Hike’s Terrain & Views

 The path to Mount Srđ is rocky.
 So, save your flip-flops for the beach and put on some closed-toe shoes.

-The rocks are small enough to walk on, and no doubt help with traction, but they’re big enough to throw you off balance if you aren’t watching your step.
+The rocks are small enough to walk on, and they no doubt help with traction.
+However, they’re big enough to throw you off balance if you aren’t watching your step.

 The Mount Srđ hike starts out beneath the shade of pine trees.
 You’ll get occasional glimpses of views through the trees, but they aren’t worth the space on your camera compared to what you’ll soon see.

 Before long, you’ll hike above the treeline.
 Make sure to bring lots of water and plenty of sunscreen since you’ll be entirely exposed to the elements.

 Once you get out into open hiking space, you’ll get to enjoy breathtaking views of Dubrovnik and the Adriatic Sea.

 Distance & Difficulty

 It took me about 50 minutes to hike to the top of Mount Srđ from the old town, including plenty of time to stop and take in the views along the way.

 Thanks to the switchback trail, I didn’t find this hike overly difficult, physically speaking.
 In fact, I felt more out of breath exploring the staircases of Dubrovnik’s old town.

 That said, if you’re hiking on a hot sunny day, the hike can take a toll on you.
 There’s the occasional makeshift rock bench where you can sit.
 The benches are primarily located by the 12 crosses that you’ll pass by as you hike up.